Having easy access to the web has radically changed the way people shop for almost everything today.

 When you’re ranked higher, algorithms and people alike tend to see your website as an authority in your industry, which also leads to more exposure.

-3. They Make You Look Trustworthy
+3. Online Reviews Make You Look Trustworthy

 Your brand can build significant trust and credibility from a steady stream of positive reviews.